Moxie1776/wellpna/PROJECT_OUTLINE.md

 The backend is responsible for:

 1. Mining data from PDF and Excel files related to oil/gas wells
+2. Web scraping operator data from regulatory agency websites (TX RRC, NM OCD)
-2. Storing this data in a SQLite database using Prisma ORM
+3. Storing this data in a PostgreSQL database using Prisma ORM
-3. Providing APIs for accessing well data
+4. Providing APIs for accessing well data
-4. Generating reports in PDF and Excel formats
+5. Generating reports in PDF and Excel formats
-5. Handling user authentication
+6. Handling user authentication

 ### Data Model